Empty nest syndrome: Coping

 One of the easiest ways for parents to cope with empty nest syndrome is to keep in contact with their children.
 Technological developments such as cell phones, text messaging, and the internet all allow for increased communication between parents and their children.
 Parents going through empty nest syndrome can ease their stress by pursuing their own hobbies and interests in their increased spare time.
 Discussing their grief with each other, friends, families, or professionals may help them.
 Experts have advised that overwhelmed parents keep a journal, or go back to work if they were full-time parents.

 It is important for an empty nester to realize that what they are feeling is normal.
 It is normal to feel some loss in self when becoming an empty nester.
 But it is important to replace the meaningful experience of parenting with other meaningful experiences.
 What can help to find meaningful experiences is to make a list of roles that a person has fulfilled in their life and then seek roles that can be expanded on to add meaning in life.

 Recent trends

 Since the 2000s, the so-called "Boomerang Generation"—young adults who return to live with their parents—have changed the dynamics of the traditional empty nest phenomenon.
 Factors such as the high unemployment rate in the United States and constrained job markets have been used to explain the surge in such individuals.
 Census data from 2008 showed that as many as 20 million 18–34-year-olds (34% of that age group) were living at home with their parents.
 A decade earlier, only 23% of people in that age group did so.
+In Canada, multigenerational living is increasing.